greim/stoar/readme.md

 Views call `dispatcher.command()` when they want to change the state.
 Views call `emitter.on()` in order to know when to update themselves to reflect application state.
 In this way, data flow is strictly one-way.
-In other words, views never update themselves in response to other views, except via the store.
+In other words, views never update themselves in response to other views, except via the dispatcher->store->emitter pathway.